wangtengyao/compsket/README.md

 ## R package
 In `./R/` and `./man/` folders.
 Can be installed via `devtools::install_github('wangtengyao/compsket')` in `R`.
 ## MATLAB code
+In the `./matlab` folder
+* `complementarySketching.m`: function for the main algorithm
+* `differentialNetworkAnalysis.m`: function for the nodewise regression testing on the gene interaction network example
+* `main.m`: the script file processing the attached dataset
+* `CD4_goodTREG_in_thymus.mat`: preprocessed data for Matlab for the real dataset as in Section 5 of Gao and Wang (2020)
 ## Data
 * `CD4_TREG_in_thymus.csv`: preprocessed data for the real data example in Section 5 of Gao and Wang (2020).